-Switzerland has been following a strategy to optimize packaging for more than 20 years.
-This means that it aims to reduce the environmental impact of packaging as much as possible over its entire life-cycle, from production to disposal.
+Switzerland has been pursuing a strategy to optimise packaging for more than 20 years.
+The aim is to reduce the environmental impact of packaging as much as possible over its entire life-cycle, from production to disposal.

 The first life-cycle assessments of existing packaging alternatives were carried out and published in 1984.
-Since then, this instrument, serving producers and retailers, has been progressively updated.
-Thanks to this early fostering of awareness, distributors now generally use optimized packaging for common consumer goods, namely alternatives that are lightweight and designed for recycling or at least for a trouble-free disposal along with municipal solid waste.
+Since then, the assessments, which serve both producers and retailers, have been progressively updated.
+With awareness fostered early on, for common consumer goods distributors now generally use optimised packaging that is lightweight and designed to be recycled or at least disposed of easily as municipal solid waste.

-As Switzerland is not a member of the European Union, the EU regulations concerning packaging are not binding in our country.
-Nevertheless, the authorities are committed to harmonising the national regulations with the EU rules, so as to facilitate an unobstructed exchange of goods.
-Swiss law - unlike that of its neighbours - does not aim to encompass all packaging: no general ordinance on packaging exists and none is planned.
-Nevertheless, prescriptions concerning specific types of packaging or their characteristics do exist.
+As Switzerland is not a member of the European Union, EU regulations concerning packaging are not binding in our country.
+Nevertheless, the authorities are committed to harmonising the national regulations with EU rules so that goods can be traded freely.
+Unlike in the EU, in Switzerland there is no one piece of legislation that addresses all types of packaging, and none is planned.
+However, regulations concerning specific types of packaging and their characteristics do exist.

 2. Current regulations

-The relevant general legal texts pertaining to packaging are the Law relating to the protection of the environment, in particular art.
-30-30e, 32 and 32abis and the Ordinance on the reduction of risks linked to chemical products.
-Environmentally harmful substances are either banned by law in goods with a short lifespan such as packaging (e.g. cadmium or mercury) or by voluntary agreements (e.g. chlorine-containing plastics such as PVC).
+Legal provisions on packaging can be found in the Environmental Protection Act, in particular Articles 30–30e, 32 and 32abis, and in the Ordinance on the reduction of risks linked to chemical products.
+Environmentally harmful substances are either banned by law in goods with a short lifespan such as packaging (e.g. cadmium or mercury) or avoided in voluntary agreements (e.g. chlorine-containing plastics such as PVC).

-There are specific regulations to protect the environment that apply to beverage containers (except for milk and dairy products).
-They aim to reduce the amounts of waste, promote the recovery of suitable beverage containers and avoid unwanted packaging materials.
-The ordinance on beverage containers contains the following regulations:
+There are specific regulations to protect the environment that apply to beverage containers (except for milk and dairy product packaging).
+These aim to reduce waste, promote the recovery of beverage packing where possible and avoid the use of unwanted packaging materials.
+The Ordinance on Beverage Containers contains the following regulations:

-- Packaging must not perturb existing recycling systems for glass, PET beverage bottles, aluminium cans or tin cans
+- Packaging must not interfere with existing recycling systems for glass, PET beverage bottles, aluminium cans or tin cans

 - Reusable packaging is subject to a deposit and must be clearly marked as reusable

-- Manufacturers etc. who supply beverages in non-refillable PET or metal (aluminium and tin) is either subject to the payment of a financial contribution to an existing recycling organisation or must be taken back
+- Manufacturers etc. who supply beverages in non-refillable PET or metal containers (aluminium or tin) must either make a financial contribution to an existing recycling organisation or take the containers back

-- Disposable packaging in PVC is subject to an obligatory deposit
+- Disposable packaging in PVC is subject to a deposit

-- Glass bottles are subject to a prepaid disposal fee (PDF)
+- There is a prepaid disposal fee (PDF) on glass bottles

 The amount of the PDF on glass bottles is defined in a separate ordinance.

-Other regulations pertaining to packaging concern health protection, security, transport, customs, marking, etc. Packaging may also be subject to specific regulations depending on what it is meant to contain, i.e. foodstuffs, pharmaceuticals, toxic or radioactive substances, compressed gases, explosives, fertilisers, agricultural products and adjuvants, or disinfectants.
-These regulations are dispersed through a large number of legal texts and must be treated on a case by case basis.
+Other regulations on packaging concern health protection, security, transport, customs, marking, etc. Packaging may also be subject to specific regulations depending on what it is meant to contain, e.g. foodstuffs, pharmaceuticals, toxic or radioactive substances, compressed gases, explosives, fertilisers, agricultural products and agrochemicals, or disinfectants.
+These regulations appear in a large number of different legal texts, which must be referred to individually.

-It is conceivable that additional regulations may be issued by cantonal or local authorities for their own area.
-If so, these will need to be ascertained locally.
+Additional regulations may be issued by cantonal or local authorities for their own area.
+Please apply to these authorities for more information.

 3. Disposal paths and responsibilities